Editorial Flow Update, 1/18

 The primary project right now is tracking down each of those special use cases.
 You can help out!

 A “special use case” is a particular way the status (or statuses) manifests itself in core behavior.
 For instance, ‘draft’ and ‘pending’ appearing in a dropdown when editing an individual post is one manifestation of a special use case.
-When identifying these special use cases, please point to all relevant lines of code and indicate the core statuses affected.
+When identifying these special use cases, please point to all relevant lines of code Lines of code.
+This is sometimes used as a poor metric for developer productivity, but can also have other uses. and indicate the core statuses affected.

 Here’s the Google spreadsheet: